VladLennin/StepProject1/README.md

 Step Project 1

  ## Descrition
- All services will automatically downloadded and installed, one that yopu must to do its change variables in file: /StepProject1/VM1/alertmanager.yml
+ All services will automatically downloadded and installed, one that you must do it`s create file alertmanager.yml in directore /StepProject1/Vm1.
+ Example of alertmanager.yml is alertmanager-example.yml, just put your variables

 ## Services VM1
  - Grafana: host:33010
  - Prometheus: host:33020